flybywiresim/aircraft/fbw-common/src/wasm/cpp-msfs-framework/README.md

 <span style="color:cyan">src/extra-backend/src/MsfsHandler/MsfsHandler.h</span>

-The MsfsHandler is the central component acts as a dispatcher for the custom module.
+The MsfsHandler is the central component acts as a dispatcher for the custom modules.
 It manages the SimConnect connection, all module updates, owns the DataManager and provides some imported core data variables to the modules.

 Each module has to be registered with the MsfsHandler (done automatically in the